aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.
+> 🥠 You will live long enough to open many fortune cookies.

-Last update: Tue Jan 28 05:08:37 2025
+Last update: Wed Jan 29 05:08:45 2025

 ### Let's play! 🎮